VlachosGroup/openmkm/docs/input.md

 CTI and XML file formats are explained on Cantera website.
 Please read the [Cantera documentation](https://cantera.org/tutorials/input-files.html)  on the CTI and XML input file formats before reading further.

 ### Coverage dependent **lateral interactions** between surface species

 One main addition to the CTI and XML formats done by us is to add specification for coverage dependent lateral interactions.
+Coverage effects need to be incorporated into the xml file supplied to OpenMKM.
+Since it is easy to work with CTI files, users have the option of specifying coverage effects in CTI file and then convert the CTI file into XML file with the python script *ctml_writer.py*.
-To specifiy that a surface has species with coverage dependent lateral interactions, in the CTI file, change the *interface* keyword to *interacting\_interface* and add *interactions="all"* in the arguments to *interacting\_interface*.
+To specifiy that a surface
+has species with coverage dependent lateral interactions, in the CTI file, change the *interface* keyword to *interacting\_interface* and add *interactions="all"* in the arguments to *interacting\_interface*.

 Following is an example surface phase definition required by OpenMKM